The Best Garage Security Systems in 2025

 1. Vivint - Best Professionally Installed System

-Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs $40 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint Overview
+Equipment costs Starting at $599 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Why We Selected Vivint

-When I tested my Vivint system last spring, I had them install one of their theft-deterring Outdoor Camera Pros right above my garage door.
-For more info, check out my review dedicated to the Vivint Outdoor Camera Pros.
-I also used their automatic garage door controller, and I had a tilt sensor installed so I could be alerted any time the door went up or down.
-When it was all said and done, my garage felt like Fort Knox.
+Our Vivint Garage Door Sensor kept our valuables safe from theft.
+When we tested our Vivint system last spring, we had them install one of their theft-deterring Outdoor Camera Pros right above our garage door.
+For more info, check out our review dedicated to the Vivint Outdoor Camera Pro.
+We also used their automatic garage door controller, and we had a tilt sensor installed so we could be alerted any time the door went up or down.
+When it was all said and done, our garage felt like Fort Knox.

-Vivint takes the top spot on my list primarily for the equipment listed above.
-They’re one of the few providers out there that offer garage-specific functionality, which is a pretty big blind spot in the industry right now.
-I have a vintage motorcycle that’s worth quite a bit of money, so it’s nice to protect my garage with a system specifically designed with that functionality in mind.
+That’s why Vivint takes the top spot on this list.
+They’re one of the few providers out there that offer garage-specific functionality, which is a blind spot in the industry right now.
+We have a vintage motorcycle that’s worth quite a bit of money, so it’s nice to see Vivint protected our garage with the same effort as they protected the rest of our house.
 One of the few others with garage door products is SimpliSafe.
-So, I put the two head-to-head in a Vivint vs SimpliSafe showdown.
+So, we put the two head-to-head in a Vivint vs SimpliSafe showdown.

 Vivint’s Monitoring

-Vivint’s professional monitoring packages start at $40 per month and go up from there depending on the size of your system.
-When you compare Vivint to ADT, a similar professionally installed system, you’ll see these monitoring costs are actually pretty affordable for a system of this caliber.
-With that said, ADT recently lowered their prices to just below Vivint’s monitoring costs.
-So, hopefully, that extra competition can cause Vivint to bring their prices down a bit too.
+Vivint’s professional monitoring packages start at $30 per month and go up from there depending on the size of your system.
+When you compare Vivint to ADT, a similar professionally installed system, you’ll see these monitoring costs are around average.
+With ADT’s recent price cuts for their monitoring, they charged us a bit less than we paid for Vivint’s monitoring.
+Hopefully that extra competition can cause Vivint to bring their prices down a bit too.

 And the response times fall in the range of industry standards.
-When testing my Vivint system, I experienced response times of around 30 seconds on average.
+When testing our Vivint system, we experienced response times of around 30 seconds on average.
+Their text-based alerts made it easy to verify or dismiss alarms.
+If we were verifying an alarm, it only took one click of a button.
+To dismiss it, we needed to input our password first which is a safety measure we appreciated.

 Vivint’s Costs

-That said, you’re not going to get hit with a huge bill for equipment all at once.
-Vivint allows you to finance your system.
+Our Vivint Outdoor Camera Pro (Gen 2) scared off lurkers in our front yard with its active deterrence feature.
+That said, we didn’t get hit with a huge bill for equipment all at once.
+Vivint let us finance our system over the course of five years.
 This keeps Vivint within reach for most households, even if you’re not made of money.

 Vivint’s Drawbacks

 As mentioned above, the biggest drawback to Vivint is the cost.
-This system isn’t cheap.
-Another unsavory detail for some people is the contract you have to sign.
+This system cost us well over $1,000.
+Another unsavory detail for some people is the contract you have to sign if you want financing.
 The shortest term is 42 months, which understandably can make some people uneasy.

 >> Learn More: Best Security Systems for Large Homes

 There is a month-to-month option here, provided you pay for all of the equipment upfront.
+Regardless, you can’t self-monitor a Vivint system so even if we paid upfront, we still would have felt locked in.
 Keep this in mind: Equipment prices can easily go north of $2,000 if you’re trying to protect a large home with a garage.

 -